iiasa/message-ix-models/doc/global/overview/spatial.rst

 .. _tab-globiomreg:
 .. list-table:: Listing of 30 regions used in GLOBIOM, including their country definitions and the mapping to the 11 regions of the combined MESSAGE-GLOBIOM model.
+   :widths: 20 20 60
    :header-rows: 1

-   * - 11 MESSAGE regions
+   * - MESSAGE regions
-     - 30 GLOBIOM regions
+     - GLOBIOM regions
      - List of countries
    * - **NAM**
      - Canada